Mini-Gaunt/wine-tkg-osu-git/wine-tkg-git/README.md

 ## Building :

- * We need to get into the wine-tkg-git dir first:
+ * We need to get into the wine-tkg-osu-git dir first:
 ```
-cd wine-tkg-git
+cd wine-tkg-osu-git
 ```

 ### For Arch (and other pacman/makepkg distros) :